-The Company has incurred net losses of INR 173 (INR 000s) during the current financial year and INR 22,756 (INR 000s) in the immediately preceding financial year.
-However, the Company has earned an EBITDA of INR 12,337 in the current financial year.
+The Company has earned net profit of INR 36,010 (INR 000s) during the current financial year and has incurred net losses of INR 173 (INR 000s) in the immediately preceding financial year.
 The assets of the Company exceed the liabilities and, therefore, there are enough tangible and realisable assets to enable the Company to continue its operations uninterrupted.
 The Company also continues to get access to borrowings from its shareholders and banks.
 Due to the excess of realisable assets over liabilities, the access to continued funding, positive cash flows from operations and the continued strong growth in revenues, EBITDA and cash profits during the current financial year, the Company is confident of meetings its obligations over the next twelve months and, therefore, the financial statements have been prepared on a going concern basis.